What are the aims of this leaflet?

 Where can I get more information?

-Links to patients support groups:
+Links to patient support groups:

 The patient self-help group Lupus UK supports people with all forms of lupus; it has local branches around the country and arranges regular meetings, as well as supporting research into the condition.
-For further information contact:
+For further information, contact:

 St James House

 Please note that the BAD provides web links to additional resources to help people access a range of information about their treatment or skin condition.
 The views expressed in these external resources may not be shared by the BAD or its members.
 The BAD has no control of and does not endorse the content of external links.

 This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.

 This leaflet has been assessed for readability by the British Association of Dermatologists’ Patient Information Lay Review Panel